 This was far better than the conversions I was getting on their in-house affiliate program.
 But, instead of ranting about the imperfect software used by any company, your goal as an affiliate should be to find the best alternative.

 This is another significant factor to be considered, as many companies still offer payment by check.
 We are living in the digital world, after all, but I suppose we can’t complain too much when one of our affiliate programs pays us via check.

 However, there are multiple problems with payout via check.
 Indeed, at times you may never receive the check, and then the check must be re-issued.
 I have had this very problem with Aweber’s affiliate program, which is surprising considering the fact that their affiliate program is only in-house.
 There is not much we can do about such matters in cases like this, but when you have an option, it is clearly better to sign up with the affiliate marketplace.

-This is another very important factor which you need to consider when you are deciding from where to sign up for an affiliate program.
+This is another very important factor that you need to consider when you are deciding where to sign up for an affiliate program.
 Many affiliate programs increase your commissions, based on the number of sales you are generating.

 In a majority of cases, this feature is available only in the in-house affiliate program, and not in the 3rd party affiliate marketplace.
 Tip#4 qualifies when you are dealing with a huge volume of sales.

 Bonus Tip: If you are generating a considerable amount of sales, you can always negotiate your commission amount with the affiliate manager.